Here are some tips for making the most of your visit the to the Uffizi Gallery in Florence.

 Carrying a small bag with only the most indispensable items is not only easier on the back, but also a requirement.
 Oversized bags must be checked in the cloakroom, so travel light!

 4) Leave the camera at home

-Taking photographs inside the Uffizi Gallery is not permitted, even without a flash.
-You should leave your camera equipment at home and settle for your phone (which must be kept silent during the entire visit) should you want to snap some city shots from the first-floor gallery windows.
+Taking photographs inside the Uffizi Gallery is permitted, but only without a flash.
+That’s why we suggest to leave your camera equipment at home and settle for your phone (which must be kept silent during the entire visit) should you want to snap some city shots from the first-floor gallery windows.

 The corridors of the Uffizi